 As the academic year goes into the home stretch, students with flagging marks face the choice of withdrawing from a course rather than risking an F, or trying to get their grade back on track.

-Unfortunately, they often tend to ignore the problem because it seems so overwhelming, said Mebbie Bell, director of the University of Alberta’s Student Success Centre and an instructor in the Faculty of Arts.
+Unfortunately, they often tend to ignore the problem because it seems so overwhelming, said Mebbie Bell, director of the University of Alberta’s Academic Success Centre and an instructor in the Faculty of Arts.